12 Books You Need to Read Before You Watch Their Movies

 My Heart is My Own by John Guy

 Can't get enough British royal drama, whether past or present?
 You need to get your hands on John Guy's My Heart is My Own: The Life of Mary Queen of Scots.
 Guy, a renowned historian, takes readers through the life of the notorious sovereign, from her accession to the Scottish throne at only nine months old to her imprisonment and eventual execution.
 The film adaptation is called Mary Queen of Scots.
 Three-time Oscar nominee Saoirse Ronan took on the role of Mary, and Margot Robbie plays her cousin and rival, Queen Elizabeth I.

 Mortal Engines by Philip Reeve

 Philip Reeve wrote YA dystopia before it was cool.
 In Mortal Engines, which was originally published in 2001, a pair of teens struggle to survive in a world that's been devastated by a "Sixty Minute War."
 What were once cities are now massive mobile civilizations, which travel across the wastelands consuming smaller towns and stealing their resources.
 The film marked the first full-length directorial outing by Lord of the Rings visual effects guru Christian Rivers.
 These are the YA novels that adults secretly love.

 The Nightingale by Kristin Hannah

 Where'd You Go, Bernadette by Maria Semple

-Richard Linklater, the director behind 2014’s Boyhood, takes on the film version of this quirky 2012 novel.
-Fifteen-year-old Bee’s mother disappears right before the family is supposed to leave on a trip to Antarctica.
-Bee makes it her mission to find her, and begins to uncover surprising truths about her mother’s past.
-The film adaptation, due out in March 2019, stars Cate Blanchett as the titular mother, in addition to Kristen Wiig and Judy Greer.
+Richard Linklater, the director behind 2014's Boyhood, takes on the film version of this quirky 2012 novel.
+Fifteen-year-old Bee's mother disappears right before the family is supposed to leave on a trip to Antarctica.
+Bee makes it her mission to find her, and begins to uncover surprising truths about her mother's past.
+The film adaptation, released in August 2019, stars Cate Blanchett as the titular mother, in addition to Kristen Wiig and Judy Greer.
 Here are some more of the best books for mothers and daughters to read together.

 It by Stephen King